Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 Person showing step by step how to mix dry and wet ingredients for carrot muffins.

-• Combine liquid ingredients: Whisk the eggs eggs, applesauce, maple syrup, oil and vanilla extract
+• Combine liquid ingredients: Whisk the eggs, applesauce, maple syrup, oil and vanilla extract.

 • Add leavening agents and spices: Now add cinnamon, nutmeg, baking powder, baking soda and salt.
-Whisk very well until you no longer see small white lumps otherwise you will taste baking soda.
-This is what makes these carrot muffins “one bowl recipe”.
+Whisk very well until you no longer see small white lumps.

 • Add shredded carrots: Stir in grated carrots and please don’t squeeze them.
-The wonderful juice will ensure your healthy carrot muffins are flavorful and moist.
+The juice will ensure your muffins are moist.

 Mixing healthy carrot muffins batter and then baking them.

-• Add dry ingredients: Now it’s time to incorporate dry ingredients.
-Add oats and whole wheat flour, then gently mix with spatula until combined but not overmixed.
+• Add dry ingredients: Add oats and whole wheat flour, then gently mix with spatula until combined but not overmixed.

 • Bake the muffins: Place batter evenly into a 12 muffin tin and bake the muffins for 24-25 minutes in 350 F preheated oven.
 The muffins are done when a toothpick inserted in the middle comes out clean.